This classic pot roast recipe cooked in the slow cooker is fall-apart tender and full of so much flavor.

 What is the best cut of beef for pot roast?

-Tougher, lean cuts of beef actually make for the best pot roast, as all that time simmering breaks it down and tenderizes it (read this article from The Kitchn for more info).
+Tougher, leaner cuts of beef actually make for the best pot roast, as all that time slowly simmering breaks down the tough tissues, leaving nothing but fork-tender beef behind.
 Look for the following cuts when shopping for a roast:

 • Chuck (from the front of the animal)— Labeled as chuck roast, shoulder steak, boneless chuck roast, chuck shoulder pot roast.